 Meet our Food Heroes: St Austell Brewery

-Their range of award-winning beers including Tribute, Proper Job, Korev and Rick’s personal favourite Trelawny are available at our pub in St Merryn, The Cornish Arms.
+Their range of award-winning beers including Tribute, Proper Job, Korev and a very special, Boxer’s Beer in honour of former barman, Boxer, are available at our pub in St Merryn, The Cornish Arms.
 Located near the Seven Bays, the beer garden at The Cornish is the perfect spot for a few pints of St Austell’s finest as the sun goes down or equally in winter take a seat by one of the open fires for that cosy, homely feeling.

 Meet some of our other food heroes here.